 Learn To Live With Uncertainty

 As attorneys and entrepreneurs, a little bit of uncertainty can be healthy.
-Just ask John Morgan, who famously said 'only the paranoid survive'.
-We create our own paths and there is no guarantee that things will go according to plan!
+Just ask John Morgan, who famously said, 'Only the paranoid survive.'
+We create our own paths, and there is no guarantee that things will go according to plan!
 Contrary to popular belief, practitioners of meditation and mindfulness rarely claim that uncertainty is to be avoided, but the way we process it is different.

 Mindfulness advocates making room for difficult emotions but choosing where to channel your focus.
-In fact, Dan Harris claims that by being 'wisely ambitious' you can do everything in your power to succeed but are not overly attached to the final result.
+In fact, Dan Harris claims that by being 'wisely ambitious,' you can do everything in your power to succeed but are not overly attached to the final result.
 That means that if things go wrong, you're able to pick yourself up and get back out there to try again.

 Laser-Sharp Focus

 Professor Kabat-Zinn explains that mindfulness and meditation can have a powerful effect on your concentration.
-Meditation has been described as allows us to develop an internal kind of monitor for where our attention lies.
+Meditation has been described as allowing us to develop an internal kind of monitor for where our attention lies.
 Perfect for if you find your eyes drifting away from that Zoom call one too many times!
 A regular meditation practice helps you to develop an inner witness that monitors your attention.
-Over time it’s like an inner coach who points out behaviors, thoughts, or actions that are at odds with your goals or values.
+Over time, it’s like an inner coach who points out behaviors, thoughts, or actions that are at odds with your goals or values.
 With mindfulness, you are more able to stay on task.

-Get Your Creative Hat On
+Get Your Creativity Hat On

 Well, according to their executives, meditation can be used not only as a stress-reducing tool but as a creativity enhancer.
 The idea is that by creating a zone of quiet, you allow the mind to decompress.
 Removing that personal and technological overload, we are really left to our thoughts.
 A clear mind will let your thoughts run free.
 That might sound a little scary for some, but leaders from these companies are convinced that this is how innovation is born!